How Packed Is It, Really?: Conclusions

-Work on this paper started more than a decade ago in a collaboration between one of the authors and Anne Driemel.
-We started to write something down, and then life happened.
-We thank her for the useful discussions at the time.
+Work on this paper started more than a decade ago in a collaboration between the first author and Anne Driemel.
+The authors thank the anonymous referees for their detailed and insightful comments that had significantly improved this work.